awsdocs/aws-lambda-developer-guide/doc_source/lambda-python-how-to-create-deployment-package.md

 1. Zip the content of the `project-dir` directory, which is your deployment package\.
 **Important**
-Zip the directory *content*, not the directory\.
+Zip the directory *content* contained within the directory, not the directory itself\.
 The contents of the Zip file are available as the current working directory of the Lambda function\.
-For example: */project\-dir/codefile\.py/lib/yourlibraries*
+For example: */project\-dir/codefile\.py/lib/yourlibraries*\.
+In this case, you zip the content contained within */project\-dir*\.

 **Note**
 AWS Lambda includes the AWS SDK for Python \(Boto 3\), so you don't need to include it in your deployment package\.
 However, if you want to use a version of Boto3 other than the one included by default, you can include it in your deployment package\.